 - Access the personal information that organizations collect or process about them

 - Request that organizations delete their personal data under certain circumstances

 - Request that organizations don’t sell their personal data to third parties

-Under the CCPA, non-compliant organizations face civil penalties of up to $7,500 and civil suits that give affected customers the right to seek between $100 and $750 in damages.
+Under the CCPA, non-compliant organizations face civil penalties of up to $7,500 and civil suits that give affected customers the right to seek damages between $100 and $750.